smdsqb/Warditor/README.md

 Uses Android's built-in `UsageStatsManager` API.
 No VPN required, no shady permissions.
 User grants usage access once in Android settings.
 Warditor runs silently in the background.

 ### Deep Platform Integration
-Connect YouTube, Reddit, Instagram and Google accounts for granular data.
+Connect YouTube, Reddit, Discord, Github and Google accounts for granular data.
 Instead of "YouTube — 3.2 hours", know exactly which videos you watched, which subreddits you browsed, which rabbit holes swallowed your evening.

 ### Consequence Correlation *(Premium)*
 Over time, Warditor links your distraction patterns to real outcomes.
 It builds a model of your behaviour and surfaces patterns like: *"Every time you spend 3+ hours on Shorts before an exam, you score below 50%."* That's not a motivational poster.
 That's your own data.